ETHZ-IT-SeC/pxzgrep/README.md

 * `xzgrep` (and hence also `grep` ;-) as usually shipped with `xz` itself (package `xz-utils` on Debian and Ubuntu).

+  _Please note that `zstd` support requires either `xzgrep` version 5.2.6 or higher, or Debian's `xz-utils` package version 5.2.5-1.0 or higher._

 * Optionally `gzip`, `bzip2`, `lzop` and `zstd` to grep through compression formats supported by these tools.